Aalyahmonday/ytbplus/Sideloadly-(macOS-&-Windows).md

 - Drag & drop uYouPlus IPA to the IPA windows.
 - Click **Start** and enter the password.
 The process might take several minutes.
 Just let Sideloadly does its job.
 - Viola! uYouPlus is now on your Home Screen 🎉🎉🎉
+- **Attention**: **Remove App Extensions (PlugIns) is not recommened** since it will remove the ability to use Open in YouTube shortcut & Open in YouTube Extension (https://github.com/CokePokes/YoutubeExtensions).

 ![Screen Shot 2022-03-10 at 16 36 02](https://user-images.githubusercontent.com/52943116/157633815-85df567e-a99c-4e25-92b6-89e149b0062b.png)